KoalaPlot/koalaplot-core/README.md

     * Composable axis titles and value labels
     * Optional Composable symbols for data points
     * Optional Composable symbols at each data point with default implementations
-    * Zoom and pan one or both axes (Android only, for now)
+    * Zoom and pan one or both axes (except for mobile platforms within js and wasmJs)
     * Optional shaded areas (area chart)
 * Stacked area graphs
     * Plots multiple lines with shaded areas between them and accumulated values